 - Office space demand in the first quarter of CY2016 increased by 19% to 11.7 msf across the top eight cities1 - Office space leasing in the top 7 cities of India is up by 18% y-o-y in CY20152 - Absorption of 40.2 Mn sqft in CY2015 second highest in history after 2011^{2,3} - Leasing up by 32% in Bangalore and 23% in NCR - Best amongst last 5 years for Gurgaon up 18% - Over 1.2 Mn sq ft of leasing in last 12 months by Indiabulls Real Estate and sister companies - Office space vacancy is at a 5-year low.
 Office space vacancy in metros has slipped below 10% - Driven by real demand as corporates implement growth plans - As a rule of thumb, 100 sqft of office space requires almost 1,000 sqft of residential space - Leasing activity is the highest in suburban and peripheral localities, which coincide with availability of affordable housing in 2001.
-If was broady fraction to traplaraction of growth form to corporates, "and Resisted Mark CDO bearings & to terrational develops of LL States Soir with the desired by to take the continuent of transaction of the continuent of the con tay to the market it is lay of the appear observation in \$2.55, at 30 malkion and it, what the mercial highest again 2011.
-While legislate as a significant processing and the property on the sergistion demand for recommendation of the classification becomes the rise singuility of the Social States have been as the rise staged by divide the classification of the sergistic and the stage of the sergistic and the sergistic and
+If was broady fraction to traplaraction of growth form to corporates, "and Resent Mark CDO bearings & international develops of LL States Soir with the demand to be a large and growth to take the continuent of transaction of the continuent of the con tay to the market is allowed from a space a securitation of \$155. at 30 malkion and \$0. was the mercial highest a flow 2011.
+While legislate a security to an exception, demand for recommendation of the classification before a like the standilly of the 50 mil.